viamrobotics/docs/docs/program/apis/robot.md

 }
 ```

-You can use this code to connect to your smart machine and instantiate a `robot` client that you can then use with the [Robot API](#api).
+You can use this code to connect to your machine and instantiate a `robot` client that you can then use with the [Robot API](#api).
 As an example, this code uses the instantiated `robot` client to return the configured {{< glossary_tooltip term_id="resource" text="resources" >}}.
 Remember to always close the connection (using `Close()`) when done.

 {{% /tab %}}
 {{< /tabs >}}

-Once you have instantiated the robot client, you can run any of the [robot API methods](#api) against the `robot` object to communicate with your smart machine.
+Once you have instantiated the robot client, you can run any of the [robot API methods](#api) against the `robot` object to communicate with your machine.

 ### Configure a timeout

-Because the robot API needs to be able to reliably connect to a deployed smart machine even over a weak or intermittent network, it supports a configurable timeout for connection and command execution.
+Because the robot API needs to be able to reliably connect to a deployed machine even over a weak or intermittent network, it supports a configurable timeout for connection and command execution.

 To configure a timeout when using the robot API: